riya-coding/python-madlibs-game/README.md

-# Mad Libs Game (Python)
+# Python Mad Libs Game
-A simple Python-based Mad Libs game where users enter words and the program generates a fun story.
+A simple Mad Libs game built using Python.
+The game takes input from the user (like adjectives, nouns, and verbs) and creates a fun story based on the entered words.

 ## Features
-- User input handling
-- String formatting using f-strings
 - Beginner-friendly Python project
+- Uses input() and print()
+- Demonstrates string formatting with f-strings

 ## How to Run
-1. Make sure Python is installed
+1. Make sure Python is installed on your system
+2. Download or clone this repository
+3. Open terminal/command prompt in the project folder
-2. Run the file:
+4. Run the following command:
    python madlibs.py

 ## Example
-Input words and enjoy a funny story generated instantly!
+Enter an adjective, noun, and verb when prompted and enjoy the generated story!

+## Author
+Riya Gupta